Reventuous/reventuous/README.md

 Event Sourcing library for C# using Redis Streams as event store.
 This library is based on the Eventuous library which targets EventStoreDB.

-The main driver behind this project is to use one database type for both the write site (event store) and read side (projections).
+The main driver behind this project is to use one database type for both the write side (event store) and read side (projections).

 Redis fits this bill as:
 - it provides the streams type that can be used as event store and for subscriptions.